Notable Recent/Upcoming Events

 Tony’s Pizza Events Center

-Renovated in 2016, Tony’s Pizza Events Center is a multi-purpose facility that hosts a variety of sports events throughout the year.
-It’s home to the Salina Liberty Indoor Football Team, Salina Sirens Roller Derby Team and the Salina Saints WCBA Basketball Team.
-In January, the venue hosts the Kansas Kids Wrestling Tournament of Champions, and has held the KSHSAA State Championships in wrestling, basketball and volleyball.
+Nicknamed Mid America’s Meeting Place, Tony’s pizza Events Center is a multi-purpose facility that hosts a variety of sports events throughout the year.
+The Center is home to the Salina Liberty Indoor Football Team, Salina Sirens Roller Derby Team and the Salina Saints WBCA Basketball Team.
+In January, the venue hosts the Kansas Kids Wrestling Tournament of Champions, and holds the KSHSAA State Championships in wrestling, basketball and volleyball.
 The facility’s 30,000-square-foot arena can accommodate over 6,500 spectators.
-The 20,000-square-foot Heritage Hall offers a column free space that can be halved or quartered to the needed specifications, offering another area for events that can accommodate 2,000 people.
+The 20,000-square-foot Heritage Hall offers a column free space that can be halved or quartered to the needed specifications, offering another area for events that can accommodate more than 2,000 people.

 Sports: Basketball, volleyball, wrestling, indoor football, roller derby

 The newest addition to the Salina area sports facilities, the Salina Fieldhouse was completed in July 2017.
 The 68,500-square-foot indoor sports venue features several multi-purpose surfaces, allowing a range of events to be held here.
-The fieldhouse will play host to the AAU Missouri Valley District championship in April 2019.
-It will also host league play, tournaments, camps, clinics and team practices for a range of sports.
+The fieldhouse hosts multiple MAYB tournaments, HOA volleyball tournaments and even an 8 & under indoor fast pitch tournament.
+Throughout the year the facility also host local league play, tournaments, camps, clinics and team practices for a range of sports.
 The venue features six basketball courts that can be cross lined to create eight volleyball courts, one indoor regulation or three small sided soccer fields.
-There are also drop-down batting and pitching tunnels and golf netting.
+There are also drop-down batting and pitching tunnels as well as golf netting.

 Sports: Basketball, volleyball, soccer, dodgeball, dance, cheerleading